424 – Tax credit for a labour-sponsored fund

 - a deferred profit-sharing plan (DPSP); or

-- was on paid leave and was not expected to return to work (for example, the person was using his or her accumulated sick leave before retiring).
+- were on paid leave and was not expected to return to work (for example, the person was using accumulated sick leave before retiring).

-However, a person is not considered to be retired or on pre-retirement leave if the total of the person's employment and business income for 2023 was over $3,500, and he or she had yet to turn 65 or redeem all or part of his or her shares by the end of the year.
+However, a person is not considered to be retired or on pre-retirement leave if the total of the person's employment and business income for 2024 was over $3,500, and they had yet to turn 65 or redeem all or part of their shares by the end of the year.

 Purchase of replacement shares